ifnesi/http-sink-demo/README.md

 - [Python 3.8+](https://www.python.org/)

 ## The Demo
-This demo will create two connectors:
+This demo runs all on Docker.
+It will create two connectors:

 ![image](docs/connectors.png)